 Besides fully automated RTB, there are also semi-automated mechanisms you can choose from to help you customize your media buying based on your particular needs.
 One of them is “Private Auction.”
 It works in the same way as the Open Auction, with the only difference that not all advertisers are invited to participate in the first place.
 The inventories are initially available only to a selected group of buyers.
 Just what’s left unsold is afterward made public to all other advertisers that might be interested.

-If your main goal is to get in touch with a particular target group and not necessarily to reach large audiences, you should opt for “Preferred Deals."
-Based on your audience’s data, the mechanism can help you decide if it’s worth purchasing particular inventories from a specific publisher.
-Impressions are not guaranteed, but that’s fine as you’re focused on other objectives.
+If your main goal is to get in touch with a particular target group and not necessarily to reach large target audiences, you should opt for “Preferred Deals."
+Based on your potential customers' data, the mechanism can help you decide if it’s worth purchasing particular inventories from a specific publisher.
+Ad impressions are not guaranteed, but that’s fine as you’re focused on other objectives.